Salehmangrio/CALCULATOR_HTML_CSS_JAVASCRIPT_SALEH/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [License](LICENSE).

 ## Acknowledgements